About Jaboulet Wines

 Colonel William Light, who surveyed the city of Adelaide in 1836, made his way northeast to the Barossa Valley, which he named after an English victory in the south of Spain during the recent Napoleonic Wars.
 Later, when William Jacob surveyed the Barossa in 1839, he and his brother John took up land in the Hundred of Moorooroo; a word derived from the aboriginal meeting of two waters The two waters involved were the North Para River and a creek, which fed into it.
 The creek was later named Jacob’s Creek after William Jacob.
 Today, the Jacob brothers small cottages still stand, overlooking Jacob's Creek.

-About the Jamiesons Run Winery
+More on the Jamiesons Run Winery

 The original Jamiesons Run was a remote outback sheep station owned by the Jamiesons Brothers in the mid 1800's